Inexorable-Fate/mpc_projects/public/projects/en/Ages Unwound.md

+**2025-10-21:**
+  - Removed an errant period after a nonexistant Victory on 014 Cramped Passageway (h/t PhantomWhale)

 **2025-10-17:**
-  - Formatting updated to use official FFG font
+  - Formatting updated to use the official FFG font, Arno Pro
   - Some cards renumbered to make scenario setup easier
   - Incorporated Olivia Juliet’s errata for the following cards:
     - 050 A World Torn Down Agenda 2